mayanksangwan19/Multilevel-referral-system/README.md

-# 🧩 Multi-Level Referral and Earning System (with Live Updates)
+# 🧩 Multilevel Referral and Earning System (with Live Updates)

 A Node.js-based backend system with a minimal frontend interface to simulate a real-world referral program with live earnings updates.